 Bullying online is a massive social problem

-The very interesting thing about it does not remain exclusive to teens only, these days adults have also become the victims of cyber predators.
-However, still bullying in the cyber world is specifically associated with teens and children because they cannot help themselves but adults can.
-Let’s get to know about the forms of cyberbullying that gives you the knowledge to protect teens.
+The very interesting thing about it does not remain exclusive to teens only; these days, adults have also become the victims of cyber predators.
+However, bullying in the cyber world is specifically associated with teens and children because they cannot help themselves, but adults can.
+Let’s get to know about the forms of cyberbullying that give you the knowledge to protect teens.

 Is There Any Ratio Difference Between Boys & Girls Cyber Bully Victims?

 Yes, there is a little ratio difference between the girls and boys victims of online bullying.
-Few experts do believe that boys are more likely to become the victim of cyberbullies.
-However, few say teens are the victims of bullies online compare to young boys.
+A few experts believe that boys are more likely to become the victims of cyberbullies.
+However, few say teens are the victims of bullies online compared to young boys.
 Look at the following stats!

 Pew Research Center stats: